Gennady Zyuganov 1996 presidential campaign: Preventing "spoiler" candidates

 After securing his party's nomination, Zyuganov made an effort to prevent spoiler candidates from arising.
 He worked to receive the endorsements of other political parties and movements.
 He first looked to solidify his support from the left.
 He moved to secure his position as the leading candidate of the left-wing by seeking assurance from a number of potential left-wing candidates that they would not run for president and would instead lend their support to his candidacy.
 As a result of the Communist Party's performance in the legislative election, Zyuganov was easily able to unite the majority of opposition parties and movements behind his candidacy.
-He received and early endorsement from the Union of Communist Parties, as well as a reluctant one from the Russian Communist Workers Party.
+He received an early endorsement from the Union of Communist Parties, as well as a reluctant one from the Russian Communist Workers Party.

 By the end of February, Zyuganov had secured the backing of the three largest leftist political organizations that had failed to win any seats in the 1995 legislative elections.
 These were the Labour Russia, Agrarian Party of Russia and Power to the People.
 The far-left Labour Russia's leader, Viktor Anpilov, had originally stated that he would seek-out a candidate that promised to liquidate the office of the presidency, restore Soviet power, and reverse all privatization.
 Zyuganov had not publicly promised to pursue any of Anpilov's stated criteria.
 Nonetheless, in early January, Anpilov reversed his stance at the 5th Party Congress of the Communist Labor Russia party, announcing that his party would support Zyuganov's candidacy.
 The Agrarian Party's leader, Mikhail Lapshin, announced in the final week of January that his party was also going to back Zyuganov.
 Power to the People's head, Nikolai Ryzhkov (who had been Yeltsin's main opponent in the 1991 election), announced his party's support of Zyuganov in early February.

 At the start of the election campaign, Zyuganov had the strongest base of support of any candidate.
 By securing such broad support so early in the campaign, Zyuganov helped to solidify his position as a frontrunner and as the leading opposition candidate.